 This cocktail takes inspiration from British afternoon tea service.
-“We wanted to play with tea and milk, which is a little more unusual in the cocktail world than tea with lemon,” says Sam Lipp, assistant general manager at Eleven Madison Park.
-“By concentrating the tea we are able to keep the aromatics intact, despite the bold contributing flavors.”
-He recommends using a Highlands scotch with a mild amount of peat and smoke to complement the tea.
+Concentrating the tea keeps the aromatics intact, despite the cocktail’s bold flavors.
+Try using a Highlands scotch with a mild amount of peat and smoke to complement the tea.

 1 1/2 oz. scotch

 1 1/2 oz. strong English breakfast tea (see below)